VitoChan1/readthedocs/docs/source/tutorials/implementing.rst

     seurat_filtered <- seurat_object[, cells_to_keep]

 .. note::
-    From 10xGenomics, cell type annotation (https://www.10xgenomics.com/support/software/cell-ranger/latest/algorithms-overview/cr-cell-annotation-algorithm) is currently in beta and relies on the Chan Zuckerberg CELL by GENE reference.
-As this reference is community-driven it may not cover all tissue types, which could impact the results.
+    From 10x, cell type annotation (https://www.10xgenomics.com/support/software/cell-ranger/latest/algorithms-overview/cr-cell-annotation-algorithm) is currently in beta and relies on the Chan Zuckerberg CELL by GENE reference.
+    As this reference is community-driven it may not cover all tissue types, which could impact your results.

 Normalization and Feature Selection
 -----------------------------------